tukl-msd/DRAMSys/README.md

 The Trace Analyzer's main window is shown below.

+A basic version of Trace Analyzer is included in the open source release of DRAMSys.
+However, the full version of the Trace Analyzer includes many additional analysis features:
+- Detailed transaction-level latency analysis
+- Power, bandwidth, and buffer utilization analysis over simulation time intervals
+- Timing dependency analysis at the DRAM command level
+- Calculation of numerous predefined and user-defined metrics
+- VCD export of generated trace

-If you are interested in the Trace Analyzer, if you need support with the setup of DRAMSys in a virtual platform of your company, or if you require custom modifications of the simulator please contact [DRAMSys@iese.fraunhofer.de](mailto:DRAMSys@iese.fraunhofer.de).
+If you are interested in the full version of Trace Analyzer, if you need support with the setup of DRAMSys in a virtual platform of your company, or if you require custom modifications of the simulator please contact [DRAMSys@iese.fraunhofer.de](mailto:DRAMSys@iese.fraunhofer.de).

 ![Trace Analyzer Main Window](docs/images/traceanalyzer.png)